 In addition to proving the doctor breached the duty of care through negligence or errors, you must also prove the breach caused your injury.
 A doctor may make a mistake, but he is not guilty of medical malpractice unless the mistake causes an injury and damages.
 An attorney uses medical experts to link the malpractice to the injury to recover compensation for the claim.

-Contact the Baltimore Medical Malpractice Law Firm of William G. Kolodner Personal Injury Lawyers Today For Help
+Contact the Baltimore Medical Malpractice Law Firm of WGK Personal Injury Lawyers Today For Help

 14 W Madison St, Baltimore, MD 21201, United States